Pfern/OSODOS/docs/DATA_CAPTURE/README.md

 are taken, authenticated provenance implies authorship.

-To dig further, here is an interesting document about Data Provenance: " Data Provenance: Some Basic Issues" http://db.cis.upenn.edu/DL/fsttcs.pdf by Peter Buneman, Sanjeev Khanna, and Wang-Chiew Tan.
+To dig further, here is an interesting document about Data Provenance: " Data Provenance: Some Basic Issues"  by
+Peter Buneman, Sanjeev Khanna, and Wang-Chiew Tan: http://db.cis.upenn.edu/DL/fsttcs.pdf

 When Data Collection is performed via a service of some kind, such as the work from a Core Facility or Analytics